 Just as felt can be made from wool or synthetic fibres giving very different fabrics, baizes can differ wildly in quality too.
 We’ve seen baize produced in the Far East which was a woven fabric but it was very thin and had a loose weave.
 We ran tests on it and found that it shed a lot of fibres quite quickly and was poor quality.
 Also, there are lots of suppliers selling baize that is 80% wool and 20% nylon which sounds like a high wool content, but the sample we’ve seen had lots of unsightly coarse white fibres in it.

 Confusing, isn’t it?!!

 As a rule of thumb, if you find a supplier selling cheap baize it’s most likely to be either synthetic felt or poor quality baize with a low wool content.
 The nub of it is that top-quality baize is not a cheap fabric, and top quality 100% felt is not cheap either.
 So if you’re faced with not much information about the fabric, let the price be your guide.

 We Supply the Highest Quality Baize

-We sell baize off the roll for your larger fashion and interiors projects (available in 10cm lengths, minimum of 1m).
+We sell baize off the roll for your larger fashion, interiors or furniture restoration projects (available in 10cm lengths, minimum of 1m).

 In addition we also provide the following:

-- Baize remnants / offcuts, in a variety of stock colours for your craft projects.
+- Baize remnants / offcuts, in a variety of stock colours for your smaller craft projects.